nextstrain/nextclade/paper/paper.md

 ## Nextclade datasets

 To run the `Nextclade` CLI, the user needs to provide a reference sequence, an annotation, a labeled tree, a QC configuration and optionally a set of primers.
-We currently maintain such data sets for SARS-CoV-2 and the four seasonal influenza viruses, and these are automatically available in the web tool.
+We currently maintain such data sets for SARS-CoV-2 and the four seasonal influenza viruses.
+These are automatically available in the web tool.
 The `nextclade` CLI tool includes `dataset list` and `dataset get` commands to explore and download available datasets.
-The SARS-CoV-2 tree is labeled with the Nextstrain clade annotations for SARS-CoV-2 following a year-letter pattern like `20A` and are coupled to the WHO variant label were available (e.g. `21A (Delta)`) [@konings_sars-cov-2_2021].
+The SARS-CoV-2 tree is labeled with the Nextstrain clade annotations for SARS-CoV-2 which follow a year-letter pattern (e.g. `20A`) and coupled with the corresponding WHO variant label where available (e.g. `21A (Delta)`) [@konings_sars-cov-2_2021].
-Influenza trees are labeled with clades currently used on Nextstrain to describe circulating influenza virus diversity.
+Influenza trees are labeled with the clades currently used by Nextstrain to describe circulating influenza virus diversity.

 # Discussion

-`Nextclade` was implemented to respond to the increasing need for laboratories around the world to quickly assess the quality of their newly generated SARS-CoV-2 sequences, categorize them into different variants and clades, and investigate their mutational profiles.
+`Nextclade` was developed in response to the increasing need for laboratories around the world to quickly assess the quality of their newly generated SARS-CoV-2 sequences, categorize them into different variants and clades, and investigate their mutational profiles.
 While `Nextclade` has some similarities to UShER [@turakhia_ultrafast_2021], these two tools address different use cases.
-UShER allows to place sequences on a comprehensive tree of hundreds of thousands of leaves and further refines the phylogenetic relationship of the user supplied sequences to analyze the fine-scale relationship between the user supplied sequences and other publicly available data.
+UShER places sequences on a comprehensive tree with hundreds of thousands of leaves and further refines the phylogenetic relationship of the user supplied sequences to analyze the fine-scale relationship between the user supplied sequences and other publicly available data.
+Supplied sequences need to be uploaded to UShER's servers where processing takes place.
 `Nextclade` provides a completely client-side analysis of sequences with a focus on QC, clade assignment, and investigation of variation.
-Nextalign was written for a very specific use case: pairwise alignment of similar sequences ($<10\%$ divergence) with limited insertions and deletions.
+Nextalign was written for a very specific use case: fast pairwise alignment of similar sequences ($<10\%$ divergence) with limited insertions and deletions.
-For more diverse data sets, tools like `mafft` or `minimap2` are likely more robust.
+For more diverse data sets, tools like `mafft` or `minimap2` are likely more robust but at a cost of increased runtime.

 As sequencing of pathogens becomes more wide-spread, bioinformatic analyses of such data increasingly becomes a bottleneck.
-We aim to increase the number of pathogens covered by `Nextclade` and hope that it will help users with variable experience levels to gain as much insight into their own data as easily as possible.
+We aim to increase the number of pathogens for which `Nextclade` datasets are provided and hope that it will help users with variable experience levels easily gain as much insight into their own data as possible.

 # Acknowledgments

 We gratefully acknowledge the generous public sharing of sequence data by many labs around the world that make tools like `Nextclade` possible and useful.
 We are also grateful for feedback from the `Nextstrain` team and the wider community for critical feedback and suggestions on how to improve the tools.
+Calculations were performed at sciCORE (http://scicore.unibas.ch/) scientific computing center at the University of Basel.

 # References